 “Good, good.
 Definitely cleaner than they were.
 If you keep working at these until the end of July, the horses will think they’re living at the Palace of Versailles.”

 “One of the most amazing castle homes I ever saw.
-It’s outside of France, and it’s huge and ornate… really fancy decorations everywhere.”
+It’s outside of France, and it’s huge and ornate with really fancy decorations everywhere.”

 “So then that’s a good thing for the horses.”

 “Yes, it is.
-You’ll just make me have to hire a ranch hand on since they’ll get so spoiled that they’ll be expected the red carpet / white glove service every time.”
+It’s just you’ll just make me have to hire a ranch hand on since they’ll get so spoiled that they’ll be expecting the red carpet / white glove service every time.”